Chime is a financial technology company, not a bank. Banking services and debit card provided by The Bancorp Bank, N.A. or Stride Bank, N.A.

 The most common reason that tax refunds and direct deposits are returned is because the name on the direct deposit does not match the name on the Chime Account.

-If you recently got married or changed your name, contact Chime Member Services to update the name on your Chime Checking Account to match the name on your tax return.
+If you recently got married or changed your name, please call 1-844-244-6363 to update the name on your Chime Checking Account to match the name on your tax return.
 You’ll need your updated ID and marriage certificate for verification.

 If the name on the direct deposit does not match the name on the Chime Account, the deposit will be returned to the IRS.